phrp720/aw-sync-suite/aw-sync-center/README.md

     - Navigate to the Grafana UI and upload dashboards from the `grafana/dashboards` directory.
     - The dashboards are pre-configured for user activity data.

+> [!Warning]
+>  Querying an entire year or upper in Grafana is a very heavy operation and will likely take some time to load.

 ## Secure Prometheus with NGINX